borisvassilev/lir/README.md

 If you cannot find a file called `emptydefn` on your system, you have not installed `noweb`.

-Now that you know where the library files are, open the script `build` provided with `lire` and edit the values of the three variables exported at the top of the file.
+Now that you know where the library files are, open the script `build` provided with `lir` and edit the values of the three variables exported at the top of the file.

-`LIRE_LIBPATH` will be the folder where all components are installed.
+`LIR_LIBPATH` will be the folder where all components are installed.

-`LIRE_BINPATH` will be the folder where the main `lire` script will be installed; make sure it is on your system `PATH`.
+`LIR_BINPATH` will be the folder where the main `lir` script will be installed; make sure it is on your system `PATH`.

 `NOWEB_LIBPATH` is the folder containing the `noweb` library files.
 If you installed `noweb` normally, you shouldn't need to change this.